Open Casting Calls: Finding Acting Auditions

 And remember to audition for off Broadway shows as well.

 Another place to look is your local newspaper.
-I found many local auditions this way when I was growing up.
+You'll find many local auditions this way.
 It's especially helpful if you haven't built a network of connections yet.

 When looking for professional acting auditions, make sure you're right for the part.